Champaign County Treasurer

 it is certainly included in the price of the items you are buying.

-How is the convenience fee arrived at?
-It seems high?
+How is the processing fee arrived at?
+It seems high.

-The County is not involved with setting the convenience fee rate.
+The County is not involved with setting the processing fee rate.

 can only accept credit cards if specific issues of due diligence